 Kathryn A. Lurain, M.D., M.P.H.

-Dr. Lurain earned a Bachelors of Arts in Biology from Oberlin College in 2006 and a Masters in Global Public Health from the George Washington University School of Public Health in 2008.
-She received her M.D. from the University of Virginia School of Medicine in 2012 and completed her residency in internal medicine at the University of Chicago Medical Center in 2015.
-In 2018, she completed a fellowship in hematology and oncology at the National Cancer Institute and then joined the HIV/AIDS Malignancy Branch as an Assistant Research Physician.
-During her fellowship she served as the Chief Fellow during her third year.
+Dr. Lurain earned her Bachelor of Arts in Biology from Oberlin College and Masters in Global Public Health from the George Washington University School of Public Health.
+She received her M.D. from the University of Virginia School of Medicine and completed her residency in internal medicine at the University of Chicago Medical Center.
+She completed her fellowship in hematology and oncology at the National Cancer Institute and joined the HIV/AIDS Malignancy Branch as faculty in 2018.
+She is the associate program director for hematologic malignancies and DEIA initiatives for the NIH hematology-oncology fellowship.